yce6db/spsatuva.github.io/_posts/2017-11-24-SPS-Signs_pledge.md

 ---
 layout: post
-title: "SPS SIGNS PLEDEGE TO BE MORE ACCESSIBLE TO LOW-INCLOME STUDENTS."
+title: "SPS Signs Pledge To Be More Accessible To Low-Income Students."
 categories: []
 featured-img:
 ---